 top of page

-I was 9 years old and our family had been invited over to our friends for supper.
-As I sat at the table picking at my food I was suddenly filled with a sense of shame.
+I was 9 years old, and our family had been invited to our friend's house for supper.
+As I sat at the table, picking at my food, I was suddenly filled with a sense of shame.
 I wondered, “Does everyone know?”

-It had been a warm spring day and after school, playing on the playground, a feeling suddenly washed over me but I couldn’t get to the bathroom in time.
-Returning home I was quickly ushered into the car without time to clean up and change.
-Too embarrassed to let my parents know my condition I kept quiet and we went to our friends for supper.
+It had been a warm spring day, and after school, playing on the playground, a feeling suddenly washed over me.
+I couldn’t get to the bathroom in time, so I returned home and was quickly ushered into the car without time to clean up and change.
+Too embarrassed to let my parents know my condition, I kept quiet, and we went to our friends for supper.

-As we ate supper subtle wafts of the accident breezed past my nose and I realized that this might not just be my little secret.
+As we ate dinner, subtle wafts of the accident breezed past my nose, and I realized that this might not just be my little secret.
 Could everyone else smell the disturbance lingering in my pants?
 Does everyone know?

 I wanted to slink into the corner and hide but felt I had to keep up the ruse until later that night when we were driving home and I finally confessed to my parents.
 After hearing the embarrassing news I think they said, “I was wondering what that smell was.”